dchege711/programming_challenges/advent-of-code/2021/src/AoC2021/Lanternfish.md

 Update: Wrong guess.
 Death wouldn't complicate `simulateFishGrowth` too much. the major change would be instead of tracking only the internal timers, we'd track the age of the lanternfish.
-Immutable lists would lead to a lot of copying.
+Increasing the number of days being simulated makes a naïve solution contend with an exponential blowup.

 {{% /comment %}}